Sheriff Schrader Warning About Bitcoin Scam

 Sample Image

-Georgia drivers are breathing a little easier this week as gas prices continue to decline, with the average price for a gallon of regular unleaded gasoline now standing at $2.90 (subject to change overnight).
-This represents a 4-cent decrease compared to both last week and last month, and a significant 30-cent drop compared to this time last year.
+Georgia drivers are feeling a slight pinch at the pump this week as the average price for a gallon of regular unleaded gasoline rose to $2.92, according to AAA.
+This figure represents a 4-cent increase compared to last week, although it’s still a penny lower than last month and significantly cheaper – 46 cents less – than this time last year.

 Read more